 Pain or soreness for a few days after a root canal, especially in the area of the affected tooth and gums, is normal.
 However, if the pain worsens or is prolonged more than 3 days you should return to your dentist or endodontist.

+If you experience any of these symptoms it is important that you contact your dentist or endodontist.
+With an infection, the faster it is identified and treated, the smaller the risk of further complications.
 Live in the Richmond, Virginia area and have questions about root canals before or after treatment?
 Contact us, we are happy to answer your questions.